ExpediaGroup/kube-graffiti/README.md

 A graffiti rule is made up of three parts:-

-* registration - responsible for registering the rule as a mutating webhook.
+* **registration** - responsible for registering the rule as a mutating webhook.
-* matcher - responsible for matching/evaluating the object to decide whether we paint it or not.
+* **matcher** - responsible for matching/evaluating the object to decide whether we paint it or not.
-* additions - the labels or annotations we will add to the object if it matcher rules match.
+* **payload** - contains the changes that you want to make to the object

 The rules are validated at start up and *kube-graffiti* will fail-fast if it finds any problems, check the logs to make sure you haven't entered any invalid selectors, labels or annotations.